 None of them would confirm or deny the legitimacy of that ruling.
 Only the judgment of a duly appointed jury could do so, followed by the judgment of history.
 If these juries were selected randomly in an honest manner, their decisions and those of history would turn out to be identical, matching the objectivity of their judgment.

-In essence, arguments for or against international law between states are equally applicable to civil or criminal law between individuals within a state.
+In essence, arguments for or against international law between states are equally applicable to civil law between individuals within a state or to criminal law between individuals and the state.
 After all, a nation-state is a colonial aggregate of individuals with its own history, needs and aspirations, as well as social/cultural equivalents; just like individuals are colonial aggregates of cells with their own … etc. According to our precedents within the state, arguments against international law are void.

 Contradictions are even more apparent in the case of international law.
 This is because, unlike in-state law, there is (as yet) no higher power to call upon for final resolution.
 Otherwise, the same parameters apply and the best solution for the individual would be the best one for the collective.

-The law achieves legitimacy when it upholds justice more often than its opposite; preferably, much more often; ideally, always.
-This said, it does not matter what system of justice is established; what checks and balances it may claim; how philosophically beautiful and elegant it may appear to be; or how well educated, well paid or elite in status are its officers.
+The law gains legitimacy when it upholds justice more often than its opposite; preferably, much more often; ideally, always.
+This said, it does not matter what system of justice is established; what checks and balances it may claim; how philosophically seductive and elegant it may appear to be; or how well educated, well paid or elite in status are its officers.

 Claimants, their advocates, state patrons and allies, as well as officials of the court: all of them may be insane, venal, biased, criminal or fascistic militants (for whatever reason), they may pervert justice to fulfill their warped priorities.
-This kind of gradual infiltration and eventual takeover is the specialty of psychopaths.
+Psychopaths specialize in this kind of gradual infiltration and eventual takeover.

-Mr. Bobbit and the constitutional scholars he invokes have tied themselves in knots trying to create a top-down system of justice so philosophically perfect that it would avoid all these liabilities.
-In short, a black box capable of issuing indisputably pure justice, regardless of circumstances and antagonists.
+Mr. Bobbit and the constitutional scholars he invokes have tied themselves in knots trying to create a top-down system of justice so philosophically perfect as to avoid all these liabilities.
+In short, a black box capable of issuing indisputably pure justice regardless of circumstance and antagonists.

-This project is doomed to fail: any weakness not already revealed would be uncovered at some later date by its devotees and exploited in a process of Darwinian selection, until the entire system collapsed from those ill effects.
+This project is doomed to fail: any weakness not already revealed would be uncovered at some later date and exploited in a process of Darwinian selection until the entire system collapsed from those ill effects.

 The solution is not top-down perfection but bottom-up reliability.
-No better way could be found to avert this abuse than a duly constituted jury of randomly selected peers doing their best to fulfill their naïve sense of justice, preferably guided by a judge deprived of decision-making powers but mandated to provide jurors with the best advice they could ask for.
-This combination would provide the key to justice, be it during a contractual dispute, the punishment of an individual (both of which tended to result in vendettas and more crime in the absence of this arrangement), or the settlement of international quarrels (which might flash off in war in the absence of this kind of settlement).
+No better way can be found to avert this abuse than a duly constituted jury of randomly selected peers doing their best to fulfill their naïve sense of justice, preferably guided by a judge deprived of decision-making powers but mandated to provide jurors with the best advice they could ask for.
+This combination would provide the key to justice, be it during a contractual dispute, the punishment of an individual (both of which tended to result in vendettas and more crime in the absence of such an arrangement), or the settlement of international quarrels (which often flash off in war in the absence of this kind of settlement).